Teradata/jupyter-demos/README.md

 ### Model Pipelines

 #### Deploy a Hyper-Segmented Model Scikit Learn Pipeline
-Deploy a hyper-segmented model created using the Python Scikit-Learn module and then load and run it in Vantage.<br>
+Deploy a hyper-segmented model created using the Python Scikit-Learn module and then load and run it in Teradata.<br>
 [Python Version](./Recipes/HyperSegmented_Model_Pipelines/Deploy_HyperSegmented_Model_Pipeline.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>